 Shelter and Stabilization

-Our first US-based project is helping migrant families thrive after unimaginable hardship.
+Our first US-based project helped migrant families thrive after unimaginable hardship.

-HEI began partnering with the State of Massachusetts in 2024 to provide shelter and stabilization services for migrant families who are experiencing homelessness.
-We are currently operating two emergency shelters in Middlesex County.
-Our dedicated team of site supervisors, housing and employment specialists, and case workers are connecting dozens of vulnerable families with the essential services they need to begin their new lives in Massachusetts and become contributing members of their new communities.
+In 2024, HEI partnered with the State of Massachusetts to provide shelter and stabilization services for migrant families who are experiencing homelessness.
+From May 2024 to June 2024, we operated two emergency shelters in Middlesex County.
+Our dedicated team of site supervisors, housing and employment specialists, and case workers connected dozens of vulnerable families with the essential services they need to begin their new lives in Massachusetts and become contributing members of their new communities.

 The Need:

-According to the Office for Refugee Resettlement, the number of migrants served by the state of Massachusetts has grown by more than 1,042% over the past two years, from 1,018 in 2021 to 11,633 in 2023.
-The majority of migrants are fleeing extreme levels of severe, life-threatening conflict in Haiti and other countries around the globe.
+According to the Office for Refugee Resettlement, the number of migrants served by the State of Massachusetts grew by more than 1,042% in just two years, from 1,018 in 2021 to 11,633 in 2023.
+The majority of migrants were fleeing extreme levels of severe, life-threatening conflict in Haiti and other countries around the globe.
+The U.S. Census Bureau estimates that more than 90,000 international migrants arrived in Massachusetts in 2024, though how many were served by the state remains unclear.

 White text on a dark blue background that says "What is the Right to Shelter Law?
 Massachusetts' Emergency Housing Assistance Program, also known as the "Right to Shelter Law", guarantees homeless families with children or pregnant women access to temporary housing and emergency services.